jscherff/cmdbd/README.md

     * **`Stderr`** causes the daemon to write log entries to standard error in addition to other destinations.
     * **`Syslog`** causes the daemon to write log entries to a local or remote syslog daemon using the syslog configuration settings, above.

 #### Router/Handler Settings (`router.json`)
-Contains parameters for the HTTP mux router:
+Contains parameters for the HTTP mux router recovery handler:
 ```json
 {
         "RecoveryStack": true
 }
 ```
 * **`RecoveryStack`** enables or suppresses writing of the stack track to the error log on panic conditions.

 #### Server Settings (`server.json`)
 Contains parameters for the HTTP server:
 ```json